nazo6/nvim-types/README.md

-# nvim-types [WIP]
+# nvim-types

-Auto-generate typescript types from neovim document project.
+Types of neovim api generated semi-automatically.

 You can write your [neovim](https://github.com/neovim/neovim) settings with typescript using [TypeScriptToLua](https://typescripttolua.github.io).

-**This project is in early development stage.
-Some apis is not available.**
+**This project is in early development stage and work in progress.
+Some apis may be missing.**

 ## Install